 This is fantastic news.
 Kirby’s Adventure is one of the best games ever made for the Nintendo Entertainment System.
-The side-scroller’s release in 1993 marked it as one of the last major Nintendo games created for the historic 8-bit console.
+The side-scroller’s release in 1993 marked it as one of the last major Nintendo projects created for the historic 8-bit console.
 It was also a landmark title for the (then young) franchise.
-Kirby’s Adventure is the first in the series to have the copy mechanics, Kirby’s now iconic ability to gain enemies’ powers after he eats them.
+Kirby’s Adventure is the first in the series to have the copy mechanic, Kirby’s now iconic ability to gain enemies’ powers after he eats them.

 But this isn’t why I love Kirby’s Adventure.
 I remember this game so well because of its ending.
 It’s about as close to perfect as a video game’s final act can get.
-And I think it’s something that modern game designers and developers can learn from.
+And I think it’s something that modern designers and developers can learn from.